Open Source vs Proprietary ERP: 10-Year TCO Comparison for SMBs

 ERP TCO Methodology and Cost Assumptions

 The cost estimates in this comparison are based on common SMB ERP cost categories, including implementation, licensing or subscription fees, hosting, support, integrations, training, upgrades, and ongoing maintenance.
-Actual ERP TCO can vary depending on user count, modules, customization needs, hosting model, compliance requirements, and integration complexity.
+These figures are sample estimates for comparison purposes and should be adjusted based on business size, user count, modules, customization needs, hosting model, compliance requirements, and integration complexity.

 Data Engineering: The Hidden Cost Multiplier in ERP TCO